 - Store prepared hummus in a sealed container in the refrigerator for up to one week.

 Prep: 5 minutes (plus overnight soaking of the chickpeas) | Cook: 1 hour (if you are using dry chickpeas)

 Homemade Hummus is More Than Just A Dip

 Homemade hummus is great as a dip for veggies and pita bread.
 (Try it with Homemade Whole Wheat Pita Bread!)
 But, it has so many other uses too!
 Try it as a spread on a sandwich instead of mayo.
 Or, how about taking the sandwich idea one step further and mixing it into a chicken salad instead of mayo.
 Use it instead of mayo in your deviled eggs.
 (You see where I’m going here – it’s just an all-around wonderful mayo substitute.)

 Mix it with stock or water until it is thin enough to use as a salad dressing.
 Blend it into mashed potatoes instead of butter or sour cream for added protein.
 Thin it with broth and toss it with warm noodles for a nutty sauce.

 Get creative!
-What are some of your favorite uses for hummus?
+What are some of your favorite uses for homemade hummus?